pranaovs/shared-expenses-app/assignment/assignment.md

      }
 ```

-## CONVERSION OF UML DIAGRAM TO DATABASE
+## Conversion of UML Diagram to Database

 Creation of database in MySQL: